 Bank and Credit Union Prepaid Cards

-Most prepaid cards offered by banks and credit unions offer free ATM withdrawals at the bank’s ATMs.
+Most prepaid cards offered by brick-and-mortar banks and credit unions offer free ATM withdrawals at the bank’s ATMs.
 But ATMs for credit unions and many regional banks may be few and far between.
-Leave the bank’s service area or use the random convenience store ATM, and you may pay a hefty out-of-network fee.
+Leave the bank’s service area or use the random convenience store ATM, and you may pay an out-of-network fee.
 Charges can be up to $2.95 per withdrawal, plus the fee charged by the ATM owner.

 With either a regional or national bank, you just need to make sure you live in a state where your bank has a strong ATM presence or is connected to a national ATM network, to avoid those out-of-network fees.

 Get Cash Back at the Register

 Many major retailers allow you to get cash back with a PIN purchase.
 When you choose debit at the register and enter your PIN, you’ll be asked if you want cash back.
 Answer yes, then add the amount of money you need to your purchase.
 If your card doesn’t have transaction fees, you can access cash for no cost.

 Others, like the Netspend Visa Prepaid Card and the Brink’s Prepaid Mastercard, have fee plan options to choose from.
 You can select a no monthly fee plan that charges transaction fees for PIN purchases or a no transaction fee plan that charges a monthly fee.

 If you want to use PIN transactions to get cash, consider choosing monthly fee plans with no transaction fees.
 It’ll be cheaper in the long run.

 Just like more shops are adding non-cash payment options, the ways to transfer money to your friends and family for free are on the rise.
 Venmo, for instance, waives transfer fees for sending money with your prepaid debit card.
 Like with all online shopping, however, the card needs to be registered with your name and billing address.